robertStrunk/SF-AI-Specialist-Notes-S24-/README.md

 This repo is a distillation of concepts necessary to pass the Summer 24 version of the [Salesforce Certified AI Specialist](https://trailhead.salesforce.com/en/credentials/aispecialist) credential.
 It is not an exhaustive resource for learning Salesforce's generative ai functionality.
 For that, please review [the docs](https://help.salesforce.com/s/articleView?id=sf.generative_ai.htm&type=5).

 The Salesforce gen AI features are not accessible in normal dev or playground orgs.
-If you want to get your hands on one then [go here to get an Einstein AI Playground Org](https://trailhead.salesforce.com/content/learn/projects/quick-start-prompt-builder/get-started-with-prompt-builder?trail_id=drive-productivity-with-einstein-ai)
+If you want to get your hands on one, [go here to get an Einstein AI Playground Org](https://trailhead.salesforce.com/content/learn/projects/quick-start-prompt-builder/get-started-with-prompt-builder?trail_id=drive-productivity-with-einstein-ai)

+## The below sections represent each exam domain for this exam.
+This is current for the Summer 24 version of the exam and will likely change in the future.

 <details open>
     <summary>Einstein Trust Layer: 15%</summary>